rustyzone/crx-firebase-v9/README.md

 `npm run release`

-reate a .zip build ready to submit to the Chorme Web Store
+Create a .zip build ready to submit to the Chrome Web Store